-Second chance meeting/audition/workshops are conducted by a teacher from the relevant department and a senior member of staff.
-During the first and second chance workshop/audition/meeting, the School will use its professional judgement of applicants, based on the criteria laid out in the admissions policy.
 Please note that candidates from outside the catchment area need to show exceptional merit to be offered a place; this criterion will be reflected in the decisions made at all stages of the admissions and appeals procedure.
-Therefore being out-of-area does not constitute appropriate grounds for appeal.
-The date given for an appeal workshop/audition/meeting cannot be changed unless it is for a previously arranged hospital appointment or public exam (not mocks).
+Therefore, being out-of-area does not constitute appropriate grounds for appeal.

+The date given for a Phase 2 appeal workshop/meeting cannot be changed unless it is for a previously arranged hospital appointment or public exam (not mocks).